alanhcrdz/purrfacts/README.md

 # Purr Facts
-A simple App that provides random small text aoubt cats, generated from an pet API called Meow Facts.
+A simple App that provides random small text about cats, generated from an pet API called Meow Facts.

 ## Features:
 <ul>